06 August 2019

 California-based Pimco, with about $1.8 trillion under management, is one of the biggest investors in the global debt markets and is a firm believer in the importance of ESG issues.
-Its view is that "ESG-based analysis should be as natural a part of a fixed income investment process as the assessment of credit duration or other risk factors".
+Its view is that "ESG-based analysis should be as natural a part of the fixed income investment process as the assessment of credit duration or other risk factors".

-Its influence is such that it is "forcing others to think seriously about ESG," said one judge.
+Pimco's influence is such that it is "forcing others to think seriously about ESG," said one judge.

 Pimco introduced its first socially responsible bond fund in 1991 and has since embedded material ESG factors into its company-wide investment process.
-It has also launched a dedicated ESG platform for those investors seeking even greater ESG orientation in their portfolios.
+It has also launched a dedicated ESG platform for investors seeking even greater ESG orientation in their portfolios.

 Scott Mather, CIO responsible for ESG strategies and a member of the investment committee, is leading this effort.